 For most people, flour and gluten is not actually an issue.
 What is at stake is eating the right type of flour, which essentially means ditching the white, all-purpose flour and switching to a100% whole grain flour which has the fiber, protein, vitamins and minerals lacking in its white, all purpose counterpart.
 Many people are hesitant to make the switch, though, because they think their food won’t taste as good.

 The trick to remember is this: For baked goods, always lightly spoon your flour into your dry measuring cup and level it off without packing the flour down.
 If you do this, you can substitute your whole grain flour in a one to one ratio without fearing for the density of your favorite dessert.
 For your cooking, simply use less of the whole grain flour for that roux you’re making or those potato pancakes you’re forming.
+A rule of thumb is to measure out one cup of whole wheat flour and then take out one tablespoon.
+This will be closer to what you’d use with white flour.
 Because the whole grain flour is slightly denser, you can use less to get the same consistency.
 And for those of you who still are reluctant to attempt a change, you can compromise with the white whole wheat flours which have begun to flood the market.
 It’s a white wheat instead of the red wheat and is closer in consistency to the white , all purpose flour, while still retaining many of the same benefits of the red, hard wheat.